The-Summit/TheSummitFW.com/wp-content/plugins/insert-pages/readme.txt

 3. Insert Pages shortcode example.

 == Changelog ==

+= 3.1.8 =
+* Fix for widget being used in the Beaver Builder widget interface.

+= 3.1.7 =
+* Plugin is now translatable (internationalization).
+Props @maxgx for getting the ball rolling and creating a translation.

+= 3.1.6 =
+* Fix for TinyMCE toolbar button not appearing for authors and contributors.
+Props @fernandosalvato for the report.
+* Fix for deprecation warning in PHP 7.
+Props @christer_f for the report.

+= 3.1.5 =
+* Fix for php warning when inserting page outside of The Loop while using Beaver Builder.
+Props @jeffreytanuwidjaja for the report.

+= 3.1.4 =
+* Compatibility for for php versions lower than 5.3.
+Replace closure with create_function().

+= 3.1.3 =
+* Prevent menu items and page attachments from being insertable; this fixes problems with inserting pages via slug when there is a menu item with the same slug as a page/post.
+Props @k7f7 for tracking this one down!

+= 3.1.2 =
+* Fix for custom template dropdown not enabling when configuring the widget on the theme customizer page (customize.php).
+Props @aassouad for finding this!

 = 3.1.1 =
 * Fix: Add compatibility for PHP 5.2 in the widget registration code.
 See https://codex.wordpress.org/Widgets_API